LancasterNetworking/crowsnest/README.md

 `./start -h` to see all available options

+The configuration file `examples/config/default.yaml` provides an example of *all* available configuration options, and is merely for documentation.
+There is no need to run crowsnest with this file.

+You do not need to include options you do not wish to change.

 ### Usage

 To collect metrics, traffic must be sent to the machine running crowsnest by